zh30/native-translate/README.md

 - “Translator API unavailable”: ensure Chrome 138+ and that your device supports on‑device models
 - No effect on a page: some pages block script injection (e.g., `chrome://`); try another site
 - Slow first run: model download happens once per capability; subsequent usage reuses cached models
+- Hover translate not firing: set the desired modifier in the popup (Alt/Control/Shift) and ensure you’re hovering a sizable text block
+- Triple‑space input translation not firing: only triggers in text inputs/textarea/contenteditable when not composing with an IME; press space three times at the caret end

 ## Roadmap